The Mechanics of Spacetime - A Solid Mechanics Perspective on the Theory of General Relativity: Formulation of the Cosmic Fabric Model of Gravity

 The extrinsic curvature terms $b_{ij}$ have magnitudes comparable to the inverse of the curvature radius.
 The curvature radius is much greater than the thickness of the fabric, so $\calO(b L) \ll 1$ allows us to neglect the term $\calO(b^3 L)$ in the above expression.
 Using the identity, $\Rthree_{lijk} = b_{ik}b_{jl} - b_{ij}b_{kl}$, where $\Rthree_{lijk}$ is the Riemann curvature tensor of the mid-hypersurface, and setting $\calO(b^3 L) = 0$, we can express $\UB$ in terms of the intrinsic three-dimensional spatial curvature $\Rthree$ as follows,

 The Poisson's ratio of the cosmic fabric had remained unspecified as a freedom to be fixed at a later time such as now.
-In order for $\UB$ to be physical, it should not depend on the extrinsic curvature $b_{ij}$ that is not already incorporated into the intrinsic curvature $\Rthree$.(not sure what you mean by the previous sentence; it just may be the English) The $b^i_i b^k_k$ term would vanish if we chose Poisson's ratio $\nu = 1$.
+In order for $\UB$ to be physical, it should not depend on the extrinsic curvature $b_{ij}$ that is not already incorporated into the intrinsic curvature $\Rthree$.
+The $b^i_i b^k_k$ term would vanish if we chose Poisson's ratio $\nu = 1$.
 In this case, the bending energy becomes as follows,

 subject to the condition,